 With time, you will gain more exposure/experience, skills, licenses, degrees, etc., which should all go into your updated resume.

-Additionally, your resume should also include your current experience level, how long you have worked in an industry, what role you are currently in, and more.
+Additionally, your resume should also include your current experience level, how long you have worked in an industry, what role you are currently in, additional training you’ve received, soft skills you’ve improved on, examples of how you use them, and more.

 How Often Should You Update Your Resume?